Preparing Thanksgiving dinner for Redhouse and her daughters, in-laws and grandchildren is a tough and expensive task.

 There were nearly 300 volunteers at the community dinner and 600 people ate a meal.

 Dinah Largo, of Bloomfield, started volunteering at the event 13 years ago.
-Her husband has died the month before Thanksgiving in a automobile crash near Ouray, Colo. and she started volunteering to heal, she said.
+Her husband has died the month before Thanksgiving in a automobile crash near Ouray, Colo.

 The number of volunteers at the event increases every year, she said.